 What will this proposal cost the average American?

-A typical meat-eating family of four would only pay about $5 per month, and a chunk of that would likely be absorbed by the largest meat-producing companies.
-If the family members replaced some meat with healthy vegetarian foods, they would likely save hundreds or thousands of dollars in medical expenses over time as their health improved.
+A typical meat-eating family of four would pay only about $5 per month, and a chunk of that would likely be absorbed by the largest meat-producing companies.
+If the family members replaced some meat with healthy vegan foods, they would likely save hundreds or thousands of dollars in medical expenses over time as their health improved.

-Of course, a vegetarian family would not have to pay this tax at all.
+Of course, a vegetarian or vegan family would not have to pay this tax at all.

 Will farmers and ranchers lose their jobs?